Platform-OS/platformos-documentation/pages/reference/custom_attributes/index.md

 Custom Attributes are used to build custom forms and gather input from the user.

-[User defined](./user-defined) are your custom attributes that you can create on demand.
+[User defined](./user-defined) custom attirbutes: custom attributes you can create on demand.

-Our platform also provides a few custom attributes for you so you don't have to write them on your own.
+Our platform also provides a few custom attributes for you, so that you don't have to write them on your own.

-* [Custom addresses](./custom-addresses) - Custom addresses are used to add one or many addresses to configuration.
+* [Custom addresses](./custom-addresses): used to add one or many addresses to the configuration.

-* [Custom images](./custom-images) - Custom images are used to add one or many images to configuration.
+* [Custom images](./custom-images): used to add one or many images to the configuration.

-* [Custom attachments](./custom-attachments) - Custom attachments are used to add one or many files to the configuration.
+* [Custom attachments](./custom-attachments): used to add one or many files to the configuration.